kaushalvivek/ai-progress-today/README.md

 **How AI maintains this timeline autonomously:**

-The magic will happen through an AI agent deployed as a Lambda function (currently in development):
+The magic will happen through an AI agent deployed as a Lambda function:

-1. **🗓️ Daily Execution**: Lambda function will run once per day at 9 AM UTC
+1. **🗓️ Daily Execution**: Lambda function will run once per day
 2. **📰 Source Monitoring**: Will scan the TLDR AI newsletter for significant developments (future expansion planned to additional sources)
-3. **🧠 Significance Evaluation**: Uses OpenAI's o3 model to assess whether each development meets threshold criteria for "notable," "major," or "pivotal" classification
+3. **🧠 Significance Evaluation**: Uses OpenAI's o3 model to evaluate whether there's a development that meets threshold criteria for "notable," "major," or "pivotal" classification
-4. **✍️ Content Generation**: Automatically writes 60-character summaries matching the site's concise, technical tone
+4. **✍️ Content Generation**: Generate a concise summary of the development
-5. **🔄 Git Integration**: Creates commits directly to the GitHub repository with properly formatted JSON entries
+5. **🔄 Git Integration**: Creates PRs to the GitHub repository with properly formatted JSON entries.
+There will be human reviews to begin with, but in the future, this will be fully automated.
-6. **🚀 Auto-deployment**: Netlify automatically rebuilds and deploys when new commits are pushed
-7. **📧 Notification Trigger**: Sends emails to subscribers when new milestones are successfully added
+6. **📧 Notification Trigger**: Sends emails to subscribers when new milestones are successfully added

 **Current Status**: The AI curation system is work-in-progress.
-The current timeline has been curated by OpenAI o3 and reviewed/edited by Claude Opus 4 (thinking).
+The current timeline has been curated by OpenAI o3 and reviewed/edited by Claude Opus 4 (thinking) with human-in-the-loop.
 Future updates will be fully automated via Lambda.

 **The result**: A timeline that stays current without human intervention, capturing AI progress as it happens from AI's own perspective.

-**Why this matters**: You're not just reading about AI history — you're watching AI write its own story in real-time.
 It's recursion all the way down.

 ---